5 Inference for simple linear regression

 Suppose there is a response variable Y and a predictor variable X such that

 A one-sided hypothesis test imposes some information about the direction of the parameter, that is positive (>0) or negative ( <0).
 Given this additional information imposed by the direction of the alternative hypothesis, it requires less evidence to reject the null hypothesis in favor of the alternative.
-Therefore, it is best to only use such a one-sided hypothesis if (1) there is some indication from previous knowledge or research that the relationship between the response variable and the predictor being tested is in a particular direction, or (2) only one direction of the relationship between the response and predictor being tested is relevant for the research.
+Therefore, it is best to use a one-sided hypothesis only if (1) there is some indication from previous knowledge or research that the relationship between the response variable and the predictor variable is in a particular direction, or (2) only one direction of the relationship between the response and predictor variables is relevant in practice.
 Outside of these two scenarios, it is not advisable to use the one-sided hypothesis, as there could appear to be a statistically significant relationship between the two variables merely by chance of how the hypotheses were constructed.

-A two-sided hypothesis test makes no assumption about the direction of the relationship between the response variable and predictor being tested.
-Therefore, it is a good starting point for drawing conclusions about the relationship between a given response and predictor variable.
+Because a two-sided hypothesis test makes no assumption about the direction of the relationship between the response variable and predictor variable.
+It is a good starting point for drawing conclusions about the relationship between the two variables.
 From the two-sided hypothesis, we will conclude whether there is or is not sufficient statistical evidence of a linear relationship between the response and predictor.
 With this conclusion, we cannot determine if the relationship between the variables is positive or negative without additional analysis.
-We can use a confidence interval () to make specific conclusions about the direction (and magnitude) of the relationship.
+We use a confidence interval () to make specific conclusions about the direction and magnitude of the relationship.

 Recall that hypothesis tests are conducted assuming the null hypothesis H0 is true.
 Based on the hypotheses defined in , a hypothesis test for the slope is conducted under the assumption β1=0 , that there is no linear relationship between the response and predictor variables.

-To assess the evidence, we will use a simulation-based method to approximate the sampling distribution of the sample slope β^1 under the assumption that H0:β1=0 is true.
+To assess the evidence, we will use a simulation-based method to approximate the sampling distribution of the estimated slope β^1 under the assumption that H0:β1=0 is true.
 This distribution, called the null distribution, allows us to understand the sample-to-sample variability under the scenario in which the true population slope equals 0.
-The distribution is similar to the bootstrap distribution in in that we use it to understand sample-to-sample variability in the estimated slopes.
-The difference between the two distributions is where the center of each distribution lies.
-The center for the bootstrap distribution in was close to the value of β^1 estimated from the data.
+The variability in the simulated null distribution will be the same (or very similar since we are working with simulated data) as the variability in the bootstrap distribution, but the difference between the two distributions is the location of the center.
+The center for the bootstrap distribution in is close to the value of β^1 estimated from the data.
 The center of the null distribution, however, is the null hypothesized value of 0.
-Therefore, to get the null distribution for hypothesis testing, we will use a different simulation method, called permutation sampling.
+Therefore, to construct the null distribution for hypothesis testing, we will use a different simulation method, called permutation sampling.

 In permutation sampling the values of the predictor variable are randomly shuffled and paired with values of the response, thus generating a new sample of the same size as the original data.
 The process of randomly pairing the values of the response and the predictor variables simulates the null hypothesized condition that there is no linear relationship between the two variables.

-The steps for generating the null distribution using permutation sampling are the following:
+The steps for simulating the null distribution using permutation sampling are the following:

 1. Generate niter permutation samples, where niter is the number of iterations.
 We ideally use at least 1,000 iterations in order to construct a distribution that is close to the theoretical null distribution defined in .

-Let’s look at an example and generate the the null distribution to test the hypotheses in ?eq-slr-hypotheses.
+Let’s simulate the null distribution to test the hypotheses in for the parks data.

 Table 5.7: First 10 rows of the first permutation sample.
-The replicate column identifies which permutation sample.
+The replicate column identifies the permutation sample.

 replicate playgrounds per_capita_expend